MaiElBaradei/Airbnb_EDA/README.md

 - Matplotlib
 - Seaborn

-You can install these libraries using pip:
+You can install these libraries using pip